-On the Main screen, press the soft key below open the Settings Menu screen.
+On the Main screen, press the soft key below O Settings to open the Settings Menu screen.
 Use this screen to select a settings option.
 All settings are retained when the machine is shut down.

 The Settings Menu screen includes: